What is Microjustice?

 In order to achieve Microjustice, Microjustice focuses on non-litigious private and administrative legal matters.
 It offers practical legal solutions so that people can protect themselves, their business and their belongings is often takes the form of a legal document, the correction of birth certificates, death certificates, contracts, ID, business registration, registration of social organizations, property transfer and land registration.
 It also enables people and groups access the benefits and entitlements provided for in the system of their country (including access to education, healthcare, pension schemes and enfranchisement).

 This work is crucial in the aftermath of a humanitarian crisis, because the victims need to access aid schemes and protect their person and belongings which have been lost or damaged.
 Microjustice’s input is comparable to the work of solicitors in the English legal system, except that the Legal Empowerment Methodology focuses on the basic rights of those at the bottom of the pyramid and victims of humanitarian crises.

-Legal Empowerment and Inclusion work is essential for marginalized groups’ inclusion and legal protection.
+Legal protection is essential for marginalized groups’ inclusion.
 Despite its importance, it has been largely neglected by the development and humanitarian-aid sector, and has yet to be included in donor funding schemes.
-SDG 16 offers an opportunity to overcome this challenge, which is why Microjustice developed an operational framework for its implementation, the Legal Inclusion Mapping Method.
-The Method is currently being used in Bolivia, Kenya and Serbia, and will soon be carried out in Jordan and Egypt!
+SDG 16 offers an opportunity to overcome this challenge, and a solid basis to promote universal access to legal protection.
+The Legal Protection Program is currently being implemented in Bolivia, Kenya and Serbia, and will soon be carried out in Jordan and Ukraine!